joehahn/exes-n-ohs/README.md

 so this neural net is a pair of convolution + pooling layers, and such networks are typically used on image data.
-Note that our task--which is to classify a pair of (x,y) coordinates--is akin to performing image classification on images having a single nonzero pixel, and is why CNET model is used here.
+Note that our task--which is to classify a pair of (x,y) coordinates--is akin to performing image classification on images having a single nonzero pixel, and is why a CNET model is used here.
 But our CNET model also has a singe dense input layer having N=100^2 neurons that is then reshaped into a 100x100 grid, and its purpose is to onehot-encode the (x,y) input across that 100x100 grid.